ispeters/async_scope/asyncscope.md

 [[nodiscard]] @@_join-sender_@@ join() noexcept;
 ```

-Returns a _`join-sender`_.
-When the _`join-sender`_ is connected to a receiver, `r`, it produces an
-_`operation-state`_, `o`.
-When `o` is started, the scope moves from either the unused or open state to the
+Returns a _`join-sender`_ that behaves the same as the result of `simple_counting_scope::join()`.
+Connecting and
-closed/joining state. `o` completes with `set_value()` when the scope moves from the closed/joining state to the closed
+starting the _`join-sender`_ moves the scope to the open-and-joining or closed-and-joining state; the _`join-sender`_
-state, which happens when the scope's count of outstanding senders drops to zero. `o` may complete synchronously if it
+completes when the scope's count of outstanding operations drops to zero, at which point the scope moves to the joined
-happens to observe that the count of outstanding senders is already zero when started; otherwise, `o` completes on the
-execution context associated with the scheduler in its receiver's environment by asking its receiver, `r`, for a
-scheduler, `sch`, with `get_scheduler(get_env(r))` and then starting the sender returned from `schedule(sch)`.
-This
-requirement to complete on the receiver's scheduler restricts which receivers a _`join-sender`_ may be connected to in
-exchange for determinism; the alternative would have the _`join-sender`_ completing on the execution context of
-whichever nested operation happens to be the last one to complete.
+state.

 ### `counting_scope::token::nest()`